Learning Disability Today

 “Equally important is giving family carers and people with learning disabilities some reassurance that other people and support services are able to step in…”

-Some of the information for these scenarios is specific to the coronavirus pandemic but is based on an approach I have been advocating for many years to supporting families to make robust emergency plans as set out in Making a plan for emergencies.
-These included:
+Some of the information for these scenarios is specific to the coronavirus pandemic but is based on an approach I have been advocating for many years to support families to make robust emergency plans as set out in Making a Plan for Emergencies.

 The main purpose of any emergency planning is to put as many things in place as possible to reduce risks and prevent emergency situations becoming a crisis.